rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### Alarms

-You can set up custom alarms that trigger notifications when defined criteria are met for monitored metrics.
+You can set up custom alarms that trigger notifications when defined criteria for monitored metrics are met.
 By default Cloud Databases instances have an alarm configured to send an email alert when disk space is low.